slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - For PayPal to work, we needed to attract a critical mass of at least a million users.
 Advertising was too ineffective to justify the cost.
 Prospective deals with big banks kept falling through.
 So we decided to pay people to sign up.
 We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
 This got us hundreds of thousands of new customers and an exponential growth rate.
 -->

-> *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."
--- Santiago Nestares [1997]*
+> *"A business is simply an idea to make other people’s lives better."
+-- Richard Branson [1950]*

 Focus on what you can easily give that empowers others.

 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
-The more they pay, the more they value it - the consumer votes with his wallet.
+The more they pay, the more they value it — the consumer votes with his wallet.
 It’s not about what you know, it’s about who trusts you to solve their problems.
 Often, it requires the technical skills.
 Always, it requires the persuasion skills.

 First try to sell it.
 Than build it.
 If you build something that people say they’ll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
 At that point it’s just part of the struggle.

 Hints: